-Dr William Kirby Sullivan became President of Queen's College Cork in 1873 becoming the second person to hold that position.
+John A. Murphy, The College (1995), fig. 5.1: © UCC, University Archives UC/PH/PD/2 Dr William Kirby Sullivan became President of Queen's College Cork in 1873 becoming the second person to hold that position.
 He was a native of County Cork, born in 1822; he died in office in 1890.

 The first president of the College was Sir Robert Kane, who was a scientist.
-Sullivan, a chemist, had been his deputy in the Museum of Irish Industry (later the College of Science) in Dublin.
+Sullivan, a chemist, had been Kane's deputy in the Museum of Irish Industry (later the College of Science) in Dublin.

-Unfortunately, Kane had not spent all his working hours in Cork but continued to run the College of Science in Dublin also.
-With Sullivan in post and permanently located in Cork city, he began to improve the facilities of the College.
-When he arrived in QCC in 1873 he set about improving the facilities for staff and students.
-This was the first big renewal of facilities since the opening of the College in 1849.
+Unfortunately Kane had not spent all his working hours in Cork but continued to run the College of Science in Dublin.
+With Sullivan in post and permanently located in Cork city, in 1873 he began to improve the facilities of the College for staff and students.
+This was the first big renewal since the opening of the College in 1849.
 Sullivan was particularly interested in improving the Library, providing an Observatory and creating a Herbarium and plant houses.